Create a mini-pond

 Submerged pondweed is vital to help the pond stay clear, Always use native plants in ponds – rigid hornwort and whorled water-milfoil are recommended.
 You can buy these from garden centres or specialist pond suppliers.

 Include native marginal plants around the edge, poking clear of the surface to give perches and cover to wildlife.
-Just be very careful to only use plants that won't grow too large for such a small space.
+Be careful to only use plants that won't grow too large for such a small space.
 Two or three plants is the maximum for a pond this size.
 Try plants such as water forget-me-not, lesser spearwort and marsh marigold.

 As your mini-pond matures, all the pond creatures you’ve attracted will help keep the water clear.
 You may need to top the pond up in hot weather – try to use rainwater from a water butt.